imPBH/ProjetSQL-B2/README.md

 In this sqlite script, we initialize the new database with the new schema.\
 We create all the tables, all the columns and their type.

-Here is an exemple of a simple table with a primary key
+Here is an example of a simple table with a primary key
 ```SQL
 CREATE TABLE IF NOT EXISTS "employee_data"
 (